'Can't believe it!" - Real Madrid digest insane Champions League run that ends with victory vs Liverpool in final | Goal.com

 "We're really happy.
 What can I say?
 I can't say more.

 "I am a record man.
-I had luck to come here last year and have a fantastic season.
+I was lucky enough to come here last year and have a fantastic season.
 A fantastic club, a really good squad with a lot of quality and mental character."

 Courtois speaks after massive effort